adtzlr/felupe/docs/tutorial/shear.rst

    * use a mixed hyperelastic formulation in plane strain

    * assign a micro-sphere material formulation

+   * define a step and a job along with a callback-function

    * export and visualize principal stretches